F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

       az group create -n ${RESOURCE_GROUP} -l ${REGION}
       ```
   - A location to host your custom BIG-IP config (runtime-init.conf) with your own Key Vault information.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for customization details.
-  - This solution requires an Azure Key Vault and secret containing the intended password the password used to access and cluster the HA Pair, provided in the format https://myVaultName.vault.azure.net/secrets/mySecretId.
+  - This solution requires an Azure Key Vault and secret containing the password to access and cluster the HA Pair, provided in the format https://yourvaultname.vault.azure.net/secrets/yoursecretid or https://yourvaultname.vault.azure.net/secrets/yoursecretid/yoursecretversion.

     For example, to create the secret using the Azure CLI:
       ```bash